himanigoel0/6T-SRAM-Design-and-Verification-in-Cadence-Virtuoso/README.md

 > **Writing a 0 to the SRAM cell:**
 > ![Write0_opern](./images/write0.jpeg)
 > *Figure 5.1 (a): Write 0 operation.
-During the Write ‘0’ operation, the complementary bitlines are driven to the required logic levels (Here, since we are writing a logic 0, we give BL = 0 and BLB = logic '1') and the wordline is asserted to enable the access transistors.
+During the Write ‘0’ operation, the complementary bitlines are driven to the required logic levels (Here, since we are writing a logic 0, we give BL = 0 V and BLB = VDD) and the wordline is asserted to enable the access transistors.
 The low bitline forces the corresponding internal storage node toward ground, causing the cross-coupled inverters to switch and successfully store logic ‘0’.*

 > **Writing a 1 to the SRAM cell:**
 > ![Write1_opern](./images/write1.jpeg)
 > *Figure 5.1 (b): Write 1 operation.
-During the Write ‘1’ operation, the bitline values are reversed (Hence, BL = 1 and BLB = 0) and the wordline is asserted to connect the storage nodes to the bitlines.
+During the Write ‘1’ operation, the bitline values are reversed (Hence, BL = VDD and BLB = 0 V) and the wordline is asserted to connect the storage nodes to the bitlines.
 The cell state switches accordingly and remains latched after the wordline is deasserted, confirming successful storage of logic ‘1’.*

 >  **Reading the SRAM cell:**
 > ![Read_opern](./images/read0_sense_amp.jpeg)
 > *Figure 5.2: Read operation.
-During the Read operation, the bitlines are initially precharged and the wordline is asserted to connect the SRAM cell to the bitline pair.
-Depending on the stored data, a differential voltage develops between (BL) and (BLB), which is detected and amplified by the sense amplifier to recover the stored logic value without altering the cell state.
-Eventually, Q gets the value which is stored in the cell, which we are reading, and Qbar gets the opposite value.*
+During the Read operation, the bitlines are initially precharged and the wordline is asserted, connecting the internal storage nodes to the bitline pair through the access transistors.
+Depending on the data already stored at (Q) and (Qbar), a small differential voltage develops between (BL) and (BLB).
+The sense amplifier detects and amplifies this differential to obtain the corresponding logic output while preserving the stored state of the SRAM cell.*

 ## 6. Voltage - Temperature Sensitivity Analysis